I’m back with another post in my World Builder Series. This has turned out to be one of my most popular series’. 🙂

 Volcanoes & Mountains

-Okay so now I’m going to talk about Volcanoes and other mountains…don’t worry I will pull this stuff all together later.
+Okay so now I’m going to talk about Volcanoes and other mountains… don’t worry I will pull this stuff all together later.
+Just stay with me.

 Mountains are considered mountains if they are at least 2000 ft high and have an incline greater than 2 degrees.
 There are also different types of mountains.